- IR remote control - Included with each camera.

 - IP Joystick - We are adding a new joystick to our product line that can control the cameras directly over the network.

-- Software - There are two main software that can be used for network control, Onvif Device Manager (free) and Rocosoft PTZOptics IP Camera Control Software (paid).
+- Software - There are three main software that can be used for network control, Onvif Device Manager (free), PTZoptics camera control application (free), and Rocosoft PTZOptics IP Camera Control Software (paid).

 - Software -